slerman12/Builder/minihydra/src/minihydra/README.md

 **Further features include literals, function calls, instantiation, imports, interpolation, custom grammars, and expanding module and yaml search paths.**

 For deeper documentation and allowing this work to continue to be open source, please consider [donating](https://github.com/sponsors/AGI-init).

-Building the UnifiedML ecosystem was a lot of work and I could use money.

 :fleur_de_lis: